-Proposals which provide access to superfast broadband and improve mobile phone communications within the parish will be supported when they meet the following criteria:
+Proposals which provide access to superfast broadband and improve mobile phone communications within the parish will be supported.

+In particular when they:

 - produce demonstrable communication benefits to local residents and businesses - are sympathetically located and designed to integrate into the local environment, in particular avoiding harm to the AONB landscape (policies L2 and L3) and the conservation areas (policy D7) - and use all available opportunities to share masts and other equipment between code operators. - Make arrangements for de-commissioning and removal of equipment after it is no longer required.